Reader Juliana submitted the following to Ask Unclutterer:

 - If you watch television as a way to relax, invest in a DVR.
 You can do the cleaning while a favorite show is recording, and then start it half-way into the program and watch the show without commercials.

-- Finally, here are more time-saving tips and suggestions for establishing routines from our archives.
+- Finally, here are more time-saving tips and suggestions for establishing routines.
 And, remember to get ready for bed half-an-hour or an hour before you plan to go to sleep.
 Your clothes are more likely to hit the hamper, and shoes/belts/jackets are more likely to get put away properly.

 Thank you, Juliana, for submitting your question for our Ask Unclutterer column.
 I hope we helped a little to solve your problem.